image of friends with healthy boundaries

 How to set healthy boundaries:

-Some steps to consider when setting boundaries involves:
+Some steps to consider when setting boundaries involve:

 This means identifying your needs and desired boundary, saying what you need (to someone or yourself), not over-explaining or over-justifying the boundary and setting consequences for if that boundary is not respected (‘’I’m not engaging in this conversation anymore’’).